-ED 571: PRACTICUM II: INSTRUCTION
+ED 571: Practicum II: Instruction 3 s.h.

-The emphasis in this course is the development of competency in the instructional process of addressing reading problems.
-The work includes (1) learning the techniques used for corrective instruction, (2) learning how to teach individuals strategies which will enable them to be readers, (3) developing expertise in using materials related to the immediate needs of individuals, and (4) preparing a literacy profile which suggests to schools and other agencies procedures to use for a student's academic progress.
+Emphasizes the development of competency in the instructional process of addressing reading problems.
+Includes (1) learning the techniques used for corrective instruction, (2) learning how to teach individuals strategies which will enable them to be readers, (3) developing expertise in using materials related to the immediate needs of individuals, and (4) preparing a literacy profile which suggests to schools and other agencies procedures to use for a student's academic progress.
 Prerequisites: ED 568, ED 569, and permission of the instructor.
 Course must be taken concurrently with ED 570.
 Summer, annually.